serwist/serwist/examples/vite-react-basic/README.md

-# Serwist example - vite-react
+# Serwist example - vite-react-basic

 This example demonstrates how to use Serwist with Vite + React.